Nevada vs. San Jose State NCAA Football Odds, Plays and Insights | November 6, 2021

 Over/Under Insights

-- San Jose State's games have gone over 54.5 points in two opportunities this season.
+- San Jose State and its opponents have combined to score more than 54.5 points in two games this season.

 - Saturday's total is 4.2 points lower than the two team's combined 58.7 points per game average.